 Since early morning, the workers have been busy in the field.
 They are moving slowly through the long rows of vegetables, picking the ripe ones ready for harvest.
 Within a few hours, a long line of plastic boxes has been loaded with eggplants, squashes, peppers, tomatoes and other vegetables.
 Once the day’s harvest is loaded onto the waiting truck, it heads out of the fertile Jordan Valley.
 Being 450 meters below sea level and at least 15ºC warmer than other parts of Jordan, the farm’s growing season runs right through the winter.

 “We are harvesting three times a week in a 6-month season and all the vegetables are shipped to local Community Based Organizations (CBO), who distribute it to vulnerable families living in other areas of Jordan.
 In this way, we are supporting about 500 vulnerable families a week with fresh vegetables!
-It has a great impact – especially for the health of their children,” says Project Manager Brian Howard.
+It has a great impact – especially for the health of their children,” says the Project Manager.

 On this day, the boxes of vegetables spend almost two hours on the road – travelling from the western part of Jordan to a small town in the east.
 Here they are welcomed by adults and children waiting in front of a small community hall.
 The building belongs to a local CBO, that provides educational activities for refugee children who are not able to attend local schools.